I’m not here to tell you springtime in Paris is wonderful. You’ve probably heard that already. There is a song about it, and everything.

 Table of Contents

-24 Things To Do In Springtime in Paris
+24 Things To Do In Paris In Spring

-OK, let’s get into the good stuff.
-Here are some of the best things to do in Spring in Paris.
+OK, let’s get straight into the good stuff.
+Here are some of the best spring-specific things to do in Paris in springtime.
 And, as an added bonus, many of them are free!

 Participate In Springtime Festivities